Kremlin says start of Russia-Ukraine-US talks in Abu Dhabi represents progress

 Dmitry Peskov.
 Photo: RIA Novosti

-Kremlin spokesman Dmitry Peskov has said that the launch of trilateral talks between delegations from Ukraine, the United States and Russia can be considered progress.
+Kremlin spokesman Dmitry Peskov has said that the start of trilateral talks between delegations from Ukraine, the United States and Russia can be considered progress.

 Source: Russian outlet Interfax

-Details: Peskov was asked whether there had been any progress "in principle" in the negotiation process amid Russia-Ukraine contact mediated by the United States in Abu Dhabi.
+Details: Peskov was asked whether there has been any progress "in principle" in the negotiation process given the US-brokered Russia-Ukraine contact in Abu Dhabi.

 Advertisement: